dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-cose-key-jwk-hpke-kem.md

 The restrictions on the use of existing common key parameters in a JWK for HPKE KEM are as follows:

-- "alg": The parameter MUST be one of the following values if specified.
-If omitted, it MUST be treated as "HPKE-v1-Base".
+- "alg": The parameter MUST be present and containes one of the following values:
     - "HPKE-v1-Base"
     - "HPKE-v1-PSK"
     - "HPKE-v1-Auth"